perseids-project/squish/README.md

 	conf/samples/jslib/src/js/Culuh.js
 	conf/samples/jslib/src/js/TimeStamp.js

-Notice you can use paths relative to the sqUIsh directory.
+* Notice you can use paths relative to the sqUIsh directory.

-Name your list something descriptive like...
+Name your list something descriptive and save it in the conf directory.

-	sample-v1.list

-Why not save it in the sqUIsh configuration folder ( sqUIsh/conf ) ?
-Change to the sqUIsh project directory

-	cd sqUish
+	conf/sample-v1.list

-Then run the sqUI.sh script passing along your the list you just created.
+Run the sqUI.sh script passing along your the list you just created.

 	./sqUI.sh conf/sample-v1.list